TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

   <dt><a href="https://ee.yamato-daiwa.com/CoreLibrary/Functionality/Arrays/01-RetrievingOfElements/getLastElementOfArray/getLastElementOfArray.english.html"><code>getLastElementOfArray</code></a></dt>
   <dd>
-    Returns the last element of an array if such element is exists, other will otherwise error will be thrown as default or null will be returned if the dedicated option has been specified.
+    Returns the last element of an array if such element exists, otherwise error will be thrown as default or null will be returned if the dedicated option has been specified.
   </dd>